yflyzhang/simpleR1/README.md

 The latest version includes an upgraded GRPO Trainer with a custom evaluate function for simultaneous training and evaluation, modularized model completion and reward score estimation.

-- Enhanced GRPO trainer with multi-iteration support, precise time estimation (tqdm), custom evaluate block, and wandb logging.
+- Enhanced GRPO trainer with multi-iteration support, more precise time estimation (tqdm), custom evaluate block, and wandb logging.

 - Modularized generate, score, and log for completions, enabling more user-defined controls.

-- Implementation of a simple reject sampling approach for generation.
+- Implementation of a simple reject sampling and dynamic sampling approach for generation.

-- Compatible with Hugging Face TRL and open-r1 workflows and scripts.
+- Evaluation on multiple benchmarks with/without training the model.

 ## Updates

-- **version 0.3.0.preview**:
+- **version 0.3.0**:
-  - Add a simple dynamic sampling approach for generation.
+  - Add a simple dynamic sampling approach for generation:
+    - Filter easy training samples.
+    - Resample hard training samples.
   - Support multiple datasets for training and evaluation.